unitedstates/BillMap/crs/README.md

 ## Collecting the data

-SQLite database is attached and pre-filled with bills records.
+SQLite database is used as a test.

 Two tables defined in the models: `Bills` and `CrsReport`.
 Table `Bills` is pre-populated from JSON, and it happens during applying first migration `0001_initial.py`.